Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 Testing Process:

-The following test conditions have been set for testing the "Data Confirmation" form:
+The following test conditions have been set for testing the "Data Confirmation" form and these tests have been performed as part of the Cycle Summary "Aeries_Data_Confirmation_Tests":

 Check that a Data Confirmation banner with a link to the Data Confirmation form shows up at the bottom of the page for a parent who has not completed the confirmation process
 Check that the Data Confirmation banner is no longer displayed for parents who have completed the Data Confirmation process